edm00se/developer-dog-alexa-skill/ReadMe.md

 ## Note: External Content

 This skill makes use of [node-fetch][node-fetch] to pull some JSON of additional "facts" beyond the statically defined set, which is used as a fallback in the event of network request failure.
-This can be found [where it lives][json-alt-host].
+This can be found [where it lives][json-host].

 ## Credits